CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

     return(params)
 ```

-Now, in the same fashion, create a file `src/python/zquantum/optimization.py` with the following function (note that inside this function, we are defining the cost).
+Now, in the same fashion, create a file `src/python/zquantum/optimization.py` with the following function (note that inside this function, we are defining the cost function).

 ```python
 import copy